Here to help: Give to support hurricane, earthquake relief

 The Florida Disaster Fund is the State of Florida’s official private fund established to assist Florida’s communities as they respond and recover from natural disasters.
 100 p[rcent of funds raised will go toward disaster-related response and recovery; there are no overhead costs.

 Volunteer Florida Foundation is coordinating volunteer opportunities in response to Hurricane Irma.

-The ASPCA is coordinating evacuation and care for animals moved out of the paths of the storms to emergency shelters.
+The ASPCA is coordinating evacuation and care for animals moved out of the paths of the natural disasters to emergency shelters.